karimfarahat1/NPL-BS/README.md

 In simulation studies it was found to improve upon the classification power and speed of an earlier algorithm [4] using a different variant of the statistic but with the PELT [5] optimisiation approach.

+The algorithm's implementation and a simple working example of its use can be found in the Code subfolder.
+An explanation of its construction and a broad set of simulation studies can be found within Chapters 5, 6, and 7 of the document contained within the Thesis subfolder.

 ###### Acknowledgements:

 With thanks to my supervisors Dr. Dean Bodenham and Professor Niall Adams for their patience, guidance, and for introducing me to an interesting problem.